mdparvex/PythonDS_Algo_and_Advance_software_engineering_principles/systemdesign_documentetion/README_API_gateway.md

 👉 This is your **production-ready API Gateway reference**.
 You can literally docker-compose up -d, hit your EC2 IP, and test all features (rate limiting, HTTPS, logging, auth).

-Would you like me to also include a **Certbot automation (for Let’s Encrypt SSL)** so that you don’t need to manually add certs in ./certs?

 Great question 👍 — you’ve realized an important distinction: